 Riders with O-ring chains will want to consider the PJ1 Blue Label Chain Lube.
 The anti-fling properties, ease of application, and quality of this product all make it a great choice.

-This product is designed for road use.
+This product is designed for multi-purpose use.
 That means whether you’re commuting or heading out on weekend rides you can easily use this lube for your chain maintenance needs.